jspickard/MSSE695-2022FAL8W2/README.md

 ## Installation instructions
 #### Notes:
 - Example commands have been provided.
 Use what is relative to your OS.
+- These directories store the files (data) and user info (datadb).
+Other directories can be used (i.e.: if you were to use a seperate drive with a lot of storage); if that is desired, replace those directories here and in the nextcloud-js/docker-compose.yml file.
 ### Steps
 1. Make the required directories.
 ```shell